pulumi/docs/quickstart/cloud.md

 To solve the never-ending debate of "tabs vs. spaces" once and for all, we'll create a voting app.
 The app has two containers: Redis for the data store, and a Python Flask app for the frontend.
 In future tutorials, we'll add a database hosted in a container, then show how easy it is to move to a managed database and cache service (such as AWS RDS and ElastiCache).

 Even in this simple example, it would be tedious and error prone to define this infrastructure with CloudFormation and similar tools.
 In AWS terms, the application needs an ECS cluster, a load balancer, an AWS Container Registry (ECR) instance, IAM roles, and so forth.
 If we were to do this manually, we'd provision around 38 resources.
-Pulumi hands this automatically!
+Pulumi handles this automatically!

+### Prerequisites

+Since this example builds a custom container, you should first have [Docker](https://docs.docker.com/engine/installation/) installed.

 ### Set up the project